-Key roles in relation to risk management and quality governance include;
+Key roles in relation to risk management and quality governance include:

-Roles Responsibilities Chief of Nursing and Allied Nominated Executive Lead Director for risk management and quality Health Professionals governance.
+, gement and quality governance include; Roles Responsibilities Chief of Nursing and Allied Nominated Executive Lead Director for risk management and quality Health Professionals governance.
 The Chief of Nursing and Allied Health Professionals is also responsible for ensuring on-going compliance with CQC registration requirements.
 Chief Medical Officer Lead director with responsibility for Learning from Deaths (mortality) agenda (Patient Safety Director as defined by national guidance on learning from deaths, National Quality Board 2017) Chief Financial Officer Nominated Executive Lead Director for health and safety compliance.
 Chief Operating Officer Nominated Executive lead for emergency planning and disaster recovery, ensuring plans are established and regularly tested.
 This includes leading our Gold Command structure during the pandemic.
 Clinical Directors Accountable for risk and clinical governance within their respective service lines, supported by the Operational Directors and Heads of Quality and Professions.
 Operational Directors and Heads of Service Responsible for managing operational risks originating within their service areas.
 Heads of Quality and Professions (HQP) Each service line has an identified lead for quality safety and assurance who is responsible for supporting the service line Clinical Director in the delivery of the quality, safety and governance agenda.
 HQPs with the corporate Quality and Governance team to support cross organisational Head of Risk and Litigation work streams and learning arising from incidents.
-Responsible for ensuring the development and oversight of implementation of the Trust Risk Management Framework, risk procedures and administration of the Trust Risk Register
+Responsible for ensuring the development and oversight of implementation of the Trust Risk Management Framework, risk procedures and administration of the Trust Risk Register quality performance are viewed alongside other pertinent factors in the delivery of care.
+This is reflective of the changing healthcare landscape and how governance is assured in healthcare settings.